flightcontrolhq/superjson/README.md

 The easiest way to use `superjson` are its `stringify` and `parse` functions.
 If you know how to use `JSON.stringify`, you already know Superjson!

-Simply stringify any expression you’d like:
+Easily stringify any expression you’d like:

 ```js
 import { stringify } from 'superjson';